In this guide, we look at how to predict a stock market crash and what you can do about it, including:

 The first step in trying to predict a market crash is to detach yourself or take a step back from what’s going on around you because without some clear reasoned thinking you are likely to remain part of the crowd.

-How can we tell when a market is running out of steam?
+How can we tell when the stock market is running out of steam?

 We can and should look at several types of indicators and metrics for clues about the underlying health of the market and the trends within it, and in truth, it’s good practice to look at a wide range of these metrics in order to form your opinion.